 Introduction

 Artificial Intelligence (AI) systems are rapidly transforming sectors like healthcare, finance, transportation, and customer service.
-But their effectiveness depends on one critical factor—data quality.
+But their effectiveness depends on one critical factor—AI data quality.
 Just as a recipe fails with bad ingredients, flawed data leads to faulty AI outcomes.
 High-quality data isn’t just a nice-to-have—it’s a must for building ethical, accurate, and trustworthy AI systems.

 1. Garbage In, Garbage Out (GIGO)

-2. Better Data, Better Model Performance
+2. Better Data, Better AI Model Performance

 Prediction accuracy